hal23x/gwh-payment-projection-py/README.md

 Command line usage is as follows.

-`python3 paymentprojection.py config.yml`
+`python3 paymentprojection.py config.yml budgetitems.yml`

-Where "config.yml" is the configuration file.
-Configuration files may be broken up into more than one file for easier organization of output configuration, income, and expenses.
+Where "config.yml" is a YAML file containing the output control configuration, and "budgetitems.yml" is a YAML file containing one or more individual budget items.
+The "config.yml" file must contain only the "outputControl" object (and any sub-objects).
+Budget item configuration may be broken up into more than one file for easier organization of budget items.
 For example, if output configuration, income, and expenses are moved to a subfolder called `config`, the command line may look like this.

 `python3 paymentprojection.py config/output-csv.yml config/income.yml config/regular-bills.yml config/one-time-expenses.yml`